jmcerrejon/PiKISS/README.md

 **PiKISS** _(Pi Keeping It Simple, Stupid!)_ is made with _scripts (Bash)_ for _Raspberry Pi 4 & 5_ boards which has a menu that will allow you to install some applications or configure files automatically as easy as possible.
 The ideal stage is:

--   _Raspberry PI OS Desktop_ Bullseye 32-bit.
-64-bit support is comming slowly.
+-   _Raspberry PI OS Desktop_ Booksworm 32-bit.
+64-bit and Trixie support is comming slowly.

 The idea is to offer facilities to manage your operating system, selecting an option in a menu and answer [Yes/No].
 If you need to check dependencies, install an app, modify a script at boot, add a line to a file or download other, **PiKISS** will do it for you.